autoscalr/autoscaler/README.md

 ## Supported Versions

-The referenced image is built and tested against Kubernetes 1.9.
+The referenced image is built against Kubernetes 1.9, and has been tested against 1.7, 1.8, and 1.9.

 For use with other versions, a rebuild of the image from source may be required.